ReCodeAgent: A Multi-agent Workflow for Language-Agnostic Translation and Validation of Large-Scale Repositories: Evaluation

 \subsubsection{Trajectory Analysis}

-To perform a process-centric analysis of agent trajectories, we use Graphectory~\cite{liu2025process}.
+To perform a process-centric analysis of agent trajectories, we use Graphectory~\cite{liu2026process} metrics.
+These metrics carry the same interpretation in code translation similar to SWE-bench for fixing software engineering bugs, e.g., a higher node count (NC), temporal edge count (TEC), or loop count (LC) indicates the agent takes more actions to solve the problem.
 Our objective is to show that test validation degradation alone is insufficient for evaluating ablations.
 The heatmaps in Figure~\ref{fig:ablation} reveal distinct patterns in agent behavior. \approach exhibits the most compact trajectories with the lowest average node and temporal edge counts, while achieving high test validation.
-The ablated configurations show progressively larger trajectory footprints as components are removed, up to $29\%$ and $27\%$ more node count (NC) and temporal edge count (TEC).
+The ablated configurations show progressively larger trajectory footprints as components are removed, up to $29\%$ and $27\%$ more NC and TEC.
+For example, NoV removes the validator agent and iterative feedback, depriving the translator agent of independent quality assurance.
+The NoV ablation shows higher NC, TEC, and LC because the translator agent performs both translation and validation within the same context window.
+This increased workload often leads to memory issues and higher LC. \approach avoids this by using the validator to simplify the translator’s task.
 These process-centric metrics consistently show that \approach's multi-agent architecture provides structured guidance that prevents unnecessary exploration and repeated work.

-In summary, all three specialized agents contribute substantially to \approach's effectiveness, and removing any single component leads to significant degradation in both translation quality and efficiency.